 Consider a situation where we have branched off from the master and have created a feature branch, but the master branch is still having more commits.
 We want to get the updated version of the master branch in our feature branch, keeping our branch’s history clean, so that it appears as if we are working on the latest version of the master branch.

 Note: We don’t rebase public history.
 We should never rebase commits once they are pushed to a public repository.
 Why because the rebase would replace the old commits with the new ones, and it would appear that a part of our project history got abruptly vanished.

 16. git fetch

 Usage: git fetch

-When we use the command git fetch, Git gathers any commits from the target branch that do not exist in our current branch and stores them in our local repository.
-However, it does not merge them with our current branch.
+When we use the command git fetch, Git gathers any commit from the target branch that does not exist in our current branch and stores it in our local repository.
+However, it does not merge it with our current branch.

-This is particularly useful when we need to keep our repository up to date but are working on something that might break if we update our files.
+This is particularly useful when we need to keep our repository up to date but are working on something that might break if we updated our files.
 To integrate the commits into our master branch, we use merge.
 It fetches all of the branches from the repository.
-It also downloads all the required commits and files from the other repository.
+It also downloads all the required commits and files from another repository.